 The purpose of diabetic footwear is to prevent common diabetes-related foot problems from appearing and to alleviate the pain and discomfort they cause when they’re already here.
 The construction, design, and material of therapeutic shoes for diabetes offer numerous advantages and help:

 If diabetic shoes used to have an unpleasant bulky medical look, progress in shoe technology now allows manufacturers to design therapeutic shoes that look like any other shoes from the outside.

 The first step before buying diabetic shoes is to visit your primary care doctor, endocrinologist, or podiatrist and ask for needs and recommendations.
-You can buy orthopedic shoes through an orthotist, a pedorthist, a pharmacy, a specialty shoe store, or even online.
+You can purchase orthopedic shoes through an orthotist, a pedorthist, a pharmacy, a specialty shoe store, or even online.

 People most commonly buy their therapeutic shoes from orthopedic footwear companies.
 Orthofeet, Apex, Dr. Comfort, and Propét are well-known brands that have large choices of quality shoes for diabetes and neuropathy.

 Some popular footwear brands such as New Balance also make shoes for diabetics.
 Walmart and Amazon also resell diabetic shoes from other companies.

 Diabetic shoes can cost anything from $30 to $300.
 However, if you’re looking for quality and durable products, you should aim for an average price of $70 to $180.